 The most popular ones right now are probably Z-Man's "Finesse Shroomz" jigheads paired up with "Finesse TRD" stickbaits.
 The company advertises these baits as having "Elaztech plastics" technology, which is supposed to make them more durable without sacrificing action.

 Plenty of major tackle companies are now offering ned rig jig heads and ned rig baits.
 Surprisingly, these finesse baits are incredibly affordable at just $3.99 a bag.
 We like colors like green pumpkin or craw for a combo that helps match the hatch on crawfish perfectly.
 Ned worms are cheap, durable and it catches loads of fish?
 What's not to like about that?

 How to fish a Ned rig

 As if the rest of this finesse fishing setup wasn't simple enough, fishing this rig is as easy as it gets.
 Let the bait fall to the bottom and simply retrieve or bump it along the floor.
+And catch fish.
 That's it.

 The worms being used for Ned rigs now are being built to float.
 This means the tail end of the bait is going to point up as you work it along the bottom.
 When used right, the bait closely resembles small minnows, gobies and other bottom-feeding baitfish that bass like to prey upon.

 Some worms come with a small set of legs or claws that help the bait resemble crayfish scurrying across the bottom.
 It's like ringing the dinner bell for a smallmouth or largemouth bass!
 The technique is used mostly waters with rocky bottoms, but these rigs work just about anywhere.
 By using lighter colors you can get action that makes the bait resemble a shad on the bottom.